Category Archives: Algorithms

 • handle massive number of requests, and

-You will be prepared to learn about cloud computing and block chain technology.
+You will also be prepared to learn about cloud computing and blockchain technology.

 What should I do now?

-Afterward, audit this MIT 6.824, Distributed Systems, Spring 2020 course to learn how to design large-scale distributed systems.
+Afterward, please audit the course and read the books below to learn how to design large-scale distributed systems:

 Terminology Review: